-Don't burnish the switch contacts.
+Don't burnish the switches.
 Burnishing them removes their plating, thus increasing the corrosion of the contacts.
 The best method of cleaning the switch contacts is to wipe them with a non-abrasive surface.
 A business card works very well.

-To replace any switch, remove both of its screws with a Phillips-head screwdriver-see Figure 10.
+To replace any of the five leaf switches, remove both of its screws with a Phillips-head screwdriver see Figure 10.